-Summary, Analysis, Response Papers are a way to understand and think about what you read.
+Summary, analysis, response essays are a way to understand and think about what you read.
 These papers can be assigned as part of a research project.
-My College English students learn to thoroughly understand their sources by writing a 1-2 page paper on each source which:
+My college English students learn to thoroughly understand their sources by writing a 1-2 page paper on each source which includes the following:

-- Summarizes: Write the main ideas of the article in your own words.
+- Summary: Write the main ideas of the article in your own words.

-- Analyzes: Describe who the author is and what audience they are trying to persuade this article.
+- Analysis: Describe who the author is and what audience they are trying to persuade in this article.
 Evaluate the structure of the text and the techniques of argument the author has used and how well the article is written to persuade that audience.

-- Responds: Explain your own thoughts about this article.
+- Response: Explain your thoughts about this article.
 Evaluate what you think on this issue and relate it to your own experiences or other things you have read.
-Tell how you can use this article in your research paper.
+Tell me how you can use this article in your research paper.

-These differences in expectations about close relationships, Tannen concludes, causes men and women to be frustrated in intimate relationships with the opposite sex, especially marriage.
-However, Tannen reassures us, learning about these communication differences can help couples to say what they really mean and hear what the other person is really trying to communicate.
+These differences in expectations about close relationships, Tannen concludes, cause men and women to be frustrated in intimate relationships with the opposite sex, especially in marriage.
+However, Tannen reassures us that learning about these communication differences can help couples to say what they mean and hear what the other person is trying to communicate.

-What is the Context of Publication and Author Purpose?
+What is the context of publication and the author's purpose?

-While this article doesn't fully explain how a couple can actually achieve that effective cross-cultural communication, Tannen does give a few specific tips such as not assuming that your spouse isn't listening just because they don't give you the non-verbal cues you expect.
-Primarily, this article makes the reader consider re-thinking their attitudes and actions towards communicating with the opposite sex, and, moreover, makes the reader interested in reading more about Tannen's ideas, which is, of course, one of her purposes in writing the article.
+While this article doesn't fully explain how a couple can achieve that effective cross-cultural communication, Tannen does give a few specific tips such as not assuming that your spouse isn't listening just because they don't give you the non-verbal cues you expect.
+Primarily, this article makes the reader consider re-thinking their attitudes and actions towards communicating with the opposite sex and makes the reader interested in reading more about Tannen's ideas, which is, of course, one of her purposes in writing the article.

 This article will be useful in my paper exploring the question, "How can a couple have a marriage that lasts a lifetime?" because it will help me explain that divorce is not inevitable and that there are steps that couples can take to avoid the misunderstandings which often lead to hurt feelings, blame, and eventual estrangement.